Ski: 2020-2021 Rossignol BLACKOPS Gamer, 186 cm

 While the Black Ops 118 does feel very loose, it’s important to keep in mind that it weighs almost 2500 grams per ski.
 So you can definitely slash it around, but it takes a good deal of physical input to do so.
 After about a half a day on the ski, I got used to the weight and did not think the Black Ops 118 felt sluggish, especially given its weight.
 But if you want to be able to make super quick turns — and particularly if you want to do that all day — you’d probably be better off on a lighter and / or more tapered ski.
 My legs definitely feel pretty tired after skiing hard all day on the Black Ops 118.

-In terms of float, the Black Ops 118 was very good.
+In terms of float, the Black Ops 118 was very good (for reference, I’m 5’8″, 155 lbs / 173 cm, 70 kg).
 As I noted above, the ski felt best when skied from a centered stance when mounted on the recommended line.
 But when it was mounted -4.4 cm from center, I could drive the front of the ski more and I never had the tips dive on me.
 That said, if you are accustomed to very directional pow skis with mount points of -10, – 11, etc., you might feel differently, and should expect to need to adjust to the more forward mount, or just stick with more directional pow skis.
+And bigger skiers should note that this ski’s max available length is 186 cm; Sam, Jonathan, and I never had any issues with tip dive and we range from 5’8″, 155 lbs to 5’10”, 175 lbs, but larger skiers should keep this in mind.

 All in all, the Black Ops 118 is a blast in powder.
 It’s far from the quickest ski, but its weight becomes much more of a benefit when that fresh snow starts to get tracked out.